SaaKho/Web_Engineering/README.md

 Frthermore we have made a Component Folder in the src folder and I have made 3-4 components such as Carousel, Feedback form, booking

 The appropriate styling and media queries have also been added to the JSX files to ensure the websites are responsive as well

+Today I will try to complete another Component for my Web Eng project the About Us page using React